keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
-<i>They’re not going to stop calling, Anna.
+<i>They’re not going to stop calling, Annabeth.
 Answer it.
 Get it over with.
 Just tell them to take you off their list.
-They have to, legally, I think.</i>
+They legally have to, I think.</i>
 </p>

 <p>
 Annabeth filled her lungs with fresh air and released slowly.
-Breathing exercises to help slow a rapid heart rate were the first thing her childhood therapist taught her.
+Breathing exercises to help slow a rapid heart rate were the first thing her childhood therapist had taught her.
 It was one of the few lessons that stuck.
 </p>

 <p>